genejike/DEVOPS-PROJECT/AWS PROJECTS/Project-7/project-7.md

 It is important to know what storage solution is suitable for what use cases, for this – you need to answer the following questions: what data will be stored, in what format, how this data will be accessed, by whom, from where, how frequently, etc. Based on this you will be able to choose the right storage system for your solution.

-STEP 1 – PREPARE NFS SERVER
+# STEP 1 – PREPARE NFS SERVER
-Step 1 – Prepare NFS Server

 Spin up a new EC2 instance with RHEL Linux 8 Operating System.
 ![image](https://github.com/genejike/DEVOPS-PROJECT/assets/75420964/857e32a5-f215-4368-9d8e-4d230ab8beb4)